 In early 2017, New Spire Arts engaged arts consulting firm AMS Planning & Research to help the New Spire Arts team and “kitchen cabinet” of advisors create a strategic plan for the organization and its facilities.
 AMS guided New Spire Arts in the creation of our mission, vision, and goals.
 Meanwhile, the first floor of the education building received some basic renovations and updates to prepare for summer programs.
 In June of 2017, New Spire Studios at 115 E Church St opened its doors to the community for our first workshops and summer classes.

 Over the summer of 2017, New Spire Arts contracted Ziger/Snead Architects to design a new performing arts center to be located at 15 W Patrick St. We broke ground on New Spire Stages in January of 2018.
-The flexible black box theatre and community gathering space is slated for completion in 2019.
+The flexible black box theatre and community gathering space opened over MLK Weekend 2019.

 Throughout 2017 and 2018 New Spire Arts’ education wing has continued to grow and expand to include new programs and artforms.
 We have partnered with dozens of local and regional artists, arts organizations, and nonprofits to bring quality programming to people of all ages and abilities.